 The health and safety of our students, our staff and their families is our top priority.
 We want students and employees to feel comfortable and safe returning to school campuses.
 Our reopening plan incorporates recommendations and guidance from the Centers for Disease Control and Prevention (CDC), the New York State Department of Health (NYSDOH) and the New York State Education Department (NYSED).

 Assistant Superintendent for Business, Mr. Christopher Ruberti, will serve as the district’s COVID-19 Coordinator.
-Mr. Ruberti will continue to work closely with our local health department as our reopening plan is implemented.
+Mr. Ruberti will continue to work closely with the Schenectady Department of Health as our reopening plan is implemented.
 He will also serve as a central contact for district schools and stakeholders, families, staff and other school community members and will ensure the district is in compliance and following the best practices per state and federal guidelines.
 Mr. Ruberti may be contacted via email at email@example.com or via phone at 518-356-8200.

 The district has developed resources to educate parents/guardians and staff members regarding the careful observation of symptoms of COVID-19 and health screening measures that must be conducted each morning before coming to school.
 The resources include the requirement for any student or staff member with a fever of 100°F or greater and/or symptoms of possible COVID-19 virus infection to not come to school.
 The Centers for Disease Control and Prevention (CDC) list of Coronavirus symptoms was used to develop these resources.